canonical/k8s-dqlite/docs/development.md

 Follow the guide for MicroK8s steps 1-5 while changing the snap name to `k8s`.

-Step 5:
-Stop k8s-dqlite included in the snap:
+5. Stop k8s-dqlite included in the snap:

-    ```bash
+    ```
     sudo snap stop k8s.k8s-dqlite --disable
     ```

-Step 6:
-This step is different as it uses a different path for the storage directory and the listen address:
+6. This step is different as it uses a different path for the storage directory and the listen address:

-    ```bash
+    ```
     cd k8s-dqlite
     make static
     sudo ./bin/static/k8s-dqlite \